ermongroup/Variational-Ladder-Autoencoder/readme.md

-This is the implementation of the Variational Ladder Autoencoder presented in this paper.
+This is the implementation of the Variational Ladder Autoencoder.
 Training on this architecture with standard VAE disentangles high and low level features without using any other prior information or inductive bias.
 This has been successful on MNIST, SVHN, and CelebA.

 LSUN is a little difficult for VAE with pixel-wise reconstruction loss.
-However another recent line of progress can generate sharp results on LSUN as well.
+However another recent line of progress ```https://github.com/ShengjiaZhao/Sequential-VAE``` can generate sharp results on LSUN as well.
 This architecture serve as the baseline architecture for that model.

 # Training with Default Options